-Assessments in Blackboard (tests / quizzes / exams) can't be accessed, completed or re-scheduled after the deadline so the student will receive a grade of 0 (zero) in all cases.
+Pruebas (Chapter tests) in Blackboard can't be accessed, completed or re-scheduled after the deadline so the student will receive a grade of 0 (zero) in all cases.
 Make sure you plan accordingly to complete your work on time to avoid these situations.
-There are NO MAKE-UP options for Blackboard assessments since you will be given enough time to complete them, usually one or two weeks.
-All assessments are available since the start of the course.
-You won't be able to access your chapter tests, quizzes or final examination after the due date so make sure you don't wait last minute to complete them.
-These assessments can NOT be re-scheduled.
+There are NO MAKE-UP options for Blackboard tests since students will be given enough time to complete them, usually one or two weeks.
+All assignments are available since the start of the course.
+You won't be able to access your chapter tests after the due date so make sure you don't wait last minute to complete them.
+These tests can NOT be re-scheduled.

 Please make sure that your computer is working properly before you take each test and that it won't restart, install updates or run out of battery in the middle of the testing process.
-You need to complete the tests in one sitting so if your computer shuts off, your test will auto-submit.
+You need to complete the tests in one sitting so if your computer shuts off, your test may auto-submit.
 Contact your instructor if you have any technical issues and you can't access your test.
-Keep in mind that it is the student's own responsibility to use a working computer and internet connection during testing, so it is at the instructor's discretion to make any exceptions.
+Keep in mind that it is the student's own responsibility to use a working computer and good internet connection during testing, so it is at the instructor's discretion to make any exceptions.